Updated December 15, 2022

 If the host institution policy requires a postdoc to use accrued vacation time or leave without pay to remain on leave beyond the LSRF-paid maternity/paternity period, we will note this as a brief leave of absence in our records.
 The award period will be extended by the number of weeks of leave taken.
 This No Cost Extension (NCE) will not include additional funds beyond the original stated award amount.
 This extension period allows an awardee to wrap up their project and spend out any research allowance that may have accrued while on leave.

-LSRF provides a $10,000/year research allowance for the awardee’s use exclusively.
+LSRF provides an $11,000/year research allowance for the awardee’s use exclusively.
 This mini-grant is to be used at the awardee’s discretion, no overhead (indirect costs) may be taken from this money by the host institution.
 It is understood that the awardee will follow host institution procedures regarding purchases of hazardous materials and institution policies regarding animal care and use or research involving human tissue.

 An LSRF awardee may choose to have up to $5,000/year withheld by LSRF from their award payments, to be set aside in an escrow account at LSRF.
-The awardee must let LSRF and their institution financial office know by April 15th of each award year if they wish to have funds withheld and how much to set aside.
-LSRF will hold back the requested amount from the May payment.
+The awardee must let LSRF and their institution financial office know about three weeks before each quarterly payment is sent if they wish to have funds withheld and how much to set aside.
+LSRF will hold back an appropriate amount from one or more payments depending on the escrow amount requested.
 The awardee may choose a different amount to set aside each year and may choose to set aside funds in only one, two or all three years.
+The amount of escrow set aside reduces the total award amount.

 Escrow funds are held for up to five (5) years after the award period ends.
-Once a former awardee establishes an independent faculty position at a non-profit institution the funds are then transferred to the new institution as a gift in support of the former awardee’s research program.
-No further accounting is required once the escrow funds are transferred.
+Once a former awardee establishes an independent faculty position at a non-profit institution the funds are then transferred from LSRF to the new institution as a gift in support of the former awardee’s research program.
+No further accounting is required once the escrow funds are transferred and there is no deadline for the former awardee to use these funds.
 An awardee who joins a for-profit entity forfeits their escrow.

 PATENTS AND INTELLECTUAL PROPERTY